If you’ve been asking yourself “what’s wrong with me?” — hold on a minute.

 - All of the above: breathing exercises

 For a more specific approach, consider the source of your stress — Is it your coworkers?
 Your boss?
 The work tasks themselves?
 Is someone or something making you feel like something is wrong with you?
-Then check out this guide to dealing with work anxiety no matter who (or what) is causing it.
+Then either vent about it to an understanding person, or check out this guide to dealing with work anxiety no matter who (or what) is causing it.

 Nothing seems to go my way.

 When nothing goes right, we start to feel like life is out of our control.
 We then fight what’s happening, searching for any way to change things.
 This fight further makes us realize how little control we have, and we might resign ourselves to thinking something’s wrong with us.